-There shall be no more than three blast events per day from within CEPPA and SUPA combined.
-For condition 8c, the averages and 95 percentiles will be calculated for vibration from blasting within both SUPA and CEPPA combined.
+There shall be no more than three development/production blast events per day fromwithin all of the underground mines operated by the consent holder combined in the area covered by Mining Permit 41808. within CEPPA, SUPA and the Martha Drill Drive Project "MDDP" combined.
+For condition 8c the averages and 95 percentiles will be calculated for vibration from blasting within SUPA, CEPPA and MDDP combined.